rschenk/ergogen-tips/using-mirror-coordinates-within-zones.md

       size: [$default_width, $default_height]
 ```

 The solution is to move the rotate directive to the same level as mirror.
-It seems that you only need to do this in one place, and everywhere that uses the mirror anchor/$extends will pick this up.
+It seems that you only need to do this in one place, and everywhere that uses the mirror anchor/$extends will pick this up when you reference an anchor in this zone.

 ```yaml
 meta: